 Change is Coming for Common Ownership Communities

-The District of Columbia and its surrounding counties have ambitious climate action plans to “decarbonize” and dramatically reduce or eliminate greenhouse gas (GHG) emissions.
+The District of Columbia and its surrounding counties have ambitious energy management plans to “decarbonize” and dramatically reduce or eliminate greenhouse gas (GHG) emissions.
 They are actively working to meet these goals through a mix of incentives and legislative and regulatory mandates that will directly impact Common Ownership Communities.
 These changes, along with rising utility rates, increasing costs to maintain aging buildings, and COVID, are making business as usual increasingly untenable and unaffordable.

 The question for Boards and Managers seeking to meet the challenge and go green is, “where to start?”
 The simple answer is, “go where the money is!”
 Buildings are our single largest user of energy and emissions, accounting for 50% of all GHG emissions in Montgomery County[i] and over 70% in DC[ii].
 In most buildings, HVAC is the single largest source of energy use, and according to the EPA, the typical building wastes 30%[iii] of its energy.
 Accordingly, efforts to improve the efficiency of HVAC systems will have the most impact.

-Efficiency For HOAs and Condominiums with Individual HVAC Systems
+Energy Management for HOAs and Condominiums with Individual HVAC Systems

-Efficiency For Condominiums with Central HVAC Systems
+Efficient Energy Management For Condominiums with Central HVAC Systems

 For Condominiums with central HVAC plants, the best place to start is in the mechanical room.
 The large heating, cooling, and domestic hot water equipment there can account for 50% or more of a property’s total energy use.
 Making even incremental improvements here can significantly impact a community’s utility bills and is easier to manage than trying to gain voluntary compliance from all unit owners.